core-wg/oscore/draft-ietf-core-object-security.md

 Applications using OSCOAP with inner Block options MUST specify a security policy defining a maximum unfragmented message size for inner Block options such that messages exceeding this size SHALL be fragmented by the sending endpoint.

-For blockwise request operations (using Block1), and endpoint MUST follow the Request-Tag processing defined in Section 3 of {{I-D.amsuess-core-repeat-request-tag}}.
+For blockwise request operations (using Block1), an endpoint MUST follow the Request-Tag processing defined in Section 3 of {{I-D.amsuess-core-repeat-request-tag}}.
 In particular, the rules in section 3.3.1 of {{I-D.amsuess-core-repeat-request-tag}} MUST be followed, which guarantee that a specific request body is assembled only from the corresponding request blocks.

-For blockwise response operations (using Block2), and endpoint MUST follow the ETag processing defined in Section 4 of {{I-D.amsuess-core-repeat-request-tag}}.
+For blockwise response operations (using Block2), an endpoint MUST follow the ETag processing defined in Section 4 of {{I-D.amsuess-core-repeat-request-tag}}.

 ##### Outer Block Options